roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Dillon ****** byNonStopFunGuy© I wasn't offended by that statement of the obvious.
+I wasn't offended by that statement of the obvious.
 "Damn, man, you know it," I slurred under my breath, gazing at how enamored my wife was with the guy's penis.

  Leaning all the way forward on her folded legs, her breasts brushing her knees, Kitty had her face right over Dillon's dick.
 With one hand softly stroking the fat base of his prick and her other hand cupping his meaty balls, she was smiling as she opened her mouth and began licking the helmet of his cock.
 I was so hard, seeing her small, gorgeous Asian face contrast to Dillon's huge, throbbing, reddened, big white man's dick, the sparkle in her eye was exactly the "present" she was getting me.
 Vicariously enjoying it myself, I watched Kitty's tiny pink tongue slip out of her thin lips and she began licking the precum off of Dillon's bulbous cockhead.
 The married 40-something stud shuddered, leaning back even more on our sofa, letting my wife taste his cock.
 With her small, dainty hands barely covering his enormous shaft and fat balls, her mouth opened wide and she swallowed just the rounded soft helmet inside, suckling it, cleaning off the precum that was dripping all over it.